 - Adhere to state laws for digging within the "tolerance zone."
-This safety area spans the width of a marked utility line plus a state-mandated distance from each indicated outside edge of the line: 24 inches in IN, 18 inches in KY and 24 inches in VA. - Hand dig prudently in this zone. - Once visual identification has been achieved, you may use mechanized digging equipment.
+This safety area spans the width of a marked utility line plus a state-mandated distance from each indicated outside edge of the line: 24 inches in KY and VA. - Hand dig prudently in this zone. - Once visual identification has been achieved, you may use mechanized digging equipment.
 Use a spotter to observe the excavation and help prevent damage when heavy equipment is used near power lines. - The tolerance zone is a minimum safety clearance.
 Protect yourself by using the maximum possible distance.